0mods/docsweb/docs/hollowcore/capabilities.md

 ## How do I change the server value while on the client?

-To avoid vulnerabilities by default, this cannot be done, because then attackers could change the value of the notional money on the client side to '99999999' and it would be updated on the client as well.
+To avoid vulnerabilities by default, this cannot be done, because then attackers could change the value of the notional money on the client side to `99999999` and it would be updated on the client as well.

-But you can add a method for checking for a player (e.g. only for server moderators), for this you can override the method 'canAcceptFromClient(player: Player): Boolean' inside the Capability.
+But you can add a method for checking for a player (e.g. only for server moderators), for this you can override the method `canAcceptFromClient(player: Player): Boolean` inside the Capability.
 The check will be called only on the server.
 Or make your own packages with additional data validation.